mohammadreza-babaeimosleh/DLD_Data_Auto-update/README.md

 ```
 # How to Use
 For using code below without any security issue run simply this instructions:
-1. To work with API provided by DLD you must have Security and access keys include your keys in envorimental variables using folowing commands
+1. To work with API provided by DLD you must have Security and access keys include your keys. in envorimental variables using folowing commands
 ```bash
     export DUBAI_KEY=<YOUR KEY>
     export DUBAI_SEC=<YOUR SECURITY>